Baby development and milestones: your 9 month old baby

 In between constant babbling, your baby might start to utter real words, phrases and sometimes, sentences.

-Note that your baby thinks he is saying something you understand so remember to respond to whatever he says.
+Note that your baby thinks he/she is saying something you understand so remember to respond to whatever he/she says.

-While it is more likely that your baby just babbles constantly, it doesn’t mean he is not picking up on comprehension.
+While it is more likely that your baby just babbles constantly, it doesn’t mean he/she is not picking up on comprehension.
 At this stage, your little one might still be comprehending more from your tone than the actual words.
-This means the more you talk to your baby, the better he learns how to communicate.
+This means the more you talk to your baby, the better he/she learns how to communicate.

-Careful, though, as this also means whatever you say, he might end up imitating.
+Careful, though, as this also means whatever you say, your baby might end up imitating.